-At Bryn Athyn College, student life is about more than clubs and residence halls.
+At Bryn Athyn College, student life is about more than clubs and committees and residence halls.
 It’s about understanding new perspectives.

 It’s About Mutual Respect